0amritsingh/0amritsingh/README.md

     "I'm" : "in love with programming",
     "Currently" : "In 12th standard",
     "Learning" : "Python",
-    "Looking to " : "Collaborate on Open-Source projects", "Loves to" : "Solve DSA questions",
+    "Looking to" : "Collaborate on Open-Source projects", "Loves to" : "Solve DSA questions",
     "Reach me at" : "amritsingh72007@gmail.com"
 }